ovonmizener/project4-databootcamp/README.md

 3. Prepare the Data Files:
    - Ensure the "resources" folder contains:
      * processed_tcc_ceds_music.csv (the base dataset)
-     * submissions_log.db (for user submissions)
-     * All required .pkl model files
+     * All required .pkl model files (see Project Structure section)

+4. Run Order (if training models from scratch):
+   a.
+First, train the sentiment analysis model:
+      python sentimentanalyzer.py
+   b.
+Then, train the genre prediction model:
+      python genre_predictor.py*
+   c.
+Finally, train the feature prediction model:
+      python feature_predictor.py

+   Note: If using pre-trained models, you can skip steps 4a-4c.

+   *Important: The feature_predictor.py file is included for review purposes only.
+   DO NOT run this file on local machines as it requires significant computational resources and the pre-trained models are already included in the resources folder.
+This file is provided to demonstrate how the feature prediction models were created and trained.
+This will take HOURS to run on a standard machine.

-4. Run the Dashboard:
+5. Run the Applications:
+   a.
+Start the Flask application (for user submissions):
+      python app.py
+      (The web interface will be available at http://127.0.0.1:5000/)

+   b.
+In a separate terminal, start the dashboard:
       python dashboardapp.py
-   (The dashboard should be accessible at http://127.0.0.1:8050/)
+      (The dashboard will be available at http://127.0.0.1:8050/)

-5. (Optional) Run the Flask Application:
-   If you want to run the front end submission, in a new terminal, run: python flask_app.py
+Note: The Flask application (app.py) and the dashboard (dashboardapp.py) can be run in any order, but both need to be running for full functionality.

 PROCESS & WORKFLOW
 ------------------